nuuuwan/news_long_lk/data/articles/20240516.stolen-assets-recovery-framework.64d9b19a44b625358ad69e096d9eb34f.json/README.md

 ![AI Image](ai_image.png)

-*(AI Generated Summary)*

-- The movement to recover stolen assets, highlighted during the 2022 protests, remains pertinent in Sri Lanka's context.
+## AI Generated Summary

+- **Proceeds of Crime Act (POCA) in Sri Lanka:**
-- The Government of Sri Lanka (GoSL) and the IMF have an agreement that includes enacting a Proceeds of Crime Act (POCA) by April 2024.
+  - Agreement between GoSL and IMF includes a benchmark to enact a POCA by April 2024.
-- In March 2023, the Justice Minister appointed a committee chaired by Supreme Court Justice Yasantha Kodagoda to develop the POCA framework.
+  - Framework report for POCA was released in April 2023.

+- **Proposed Changes and Issues:**
-- Despite creating a comprehensive asset recovery system, the framework needs improvement to prevent re-stealing and abuse of power.
+  - Current framework aims to recover stolen assets but needs strengthening to prevent re-theft.
-- The Proceeds of Crime Management Authority (PCMA) and Victims of Crime Reparation Trust Fund (VCRTF) handle large sums, posing risks such as fraud and corruption.
-- Historical examples from Nigeria and Ukraine illustrate the threat of re-corruption during asset recovery.
+  - Risks of abuse of power and lack of public participation are major concerns.

+- **Key Concerns:**
+  - Risk of re-stealing in asset recovery processes.
+  - Need for proper management and safeguarding of funds like PCMA and VCRTF.
+  - High international examples of re-corruption emphasize the need for robust safeguards.

+- **Safeguarding Due-Process:**
-- The draft law must balance swift action with protecting individuals' rights and ensuring judicial oversight in asset investigations.
+  - Proposed law needs a balance between swift recovery and protection of individuals' rights.
+  - Concerns over procedural overreach and the potential for abuse by Sri Lankan officials.
+  - More safeguards required, such as judicial sanctions for investigative actions.

+- **Public Participation and Transparency:**
-- The United Nations Convention Against Corruption (UNCAC) and Global Forum on Asset Recovery principles recommend public participation and transparency in the asset recovery process.
+  - Enhancing public participation and legal standing in the asset recovery process is critical.
-- Public participation can be enhanced by granting legal standing in criminal proceedings and ensuring the right to information.
-- The framework should be revised to avoid procedural overreach and unnecessary secrecy, ensuring transparency and public accountability.
+  - Framework should comply with UNCAC and GFAR principles to engage civil society.
+  - Current framework limits public involvement and lacks transparency regarding information sharing.

+- **Transparency Measures:**
+  - Framework should align with Sri Lanka’s existing Right to Information Act.
+  - Encourage public monitoring to prevent re-corruption.

+- **Need for Public Consultation:**
-- Wider public consultation is necessary as the current framework responds to public demand for anti-corruption measures.
+  - Lack of public consultation in creating the framework is a significant oversight.
-- Comprehensive asset recovery laws demand political will and should dismantle entrenched corruption networks.
-- The law should ensure the safe tracing, seizing, freezing, and confiscating of assets with due-process safeguards.
-- The writer suggests four key improvements: preventing asset disappearance, enhancing due-process safeguards, providing legal standing for the public, and ensuring transparency.
-- The law-making process should not be rushed to avoid compromising its effectiveness.
+  - Addressing grand corruption requires dismantling entrenched networks, requiring political will.

+- **Overall Recommendations:**
+  - Four key improvements include stronger safeguards, public legal standing, enhanced transparency, and thorough public consultation.
+  - Effective implementation needs overcoming resistance from powerful, politically connected individuals.

+- **Conclusion:**
+  - Solid start, but significant improvements needed for effective recovery and prevention of asset re-theft.
+  - Important to not rush the process and guarantee the framework's robustness and public support.

+- **Authors:**
-The article was written by the Head of Governance and Anti-Corruption research at Verité Research, with Janithrika Jayasundara's assistance.
+  - Article by the Head of Governance and Anti-Corruption division at Verité Research, with assistance from a Research Analyst at Verité Research.

+## Original Text

 [https://www.dailymirror.lk/opinion/Stolen-Assets-Recovery-Framework-There-is-much-room-for-improvement/172-282665](https://www.dailymirror.lk/opinion/Stolen-Assets-Recovery-Framework-There-is-much-room-for-improvement/172-282665)

 *2024-05-16T00:00:00+05:30*

 The rallying call for recovering stolen assets during the 2022 protests is still fresh in our minds.
 If the Abacha loot could be returned to Nigeria by Switzerland, could Sri Lanka not do the same?

 In response to the protests and building on the work done by experts over many years, the agreement between the Government of Sri Lanka (GoSL) and the IMF now contains a structural benchmark where the GoSL has committed to enact a Proceeds of Crime Act (POCA) in keeping with international standards by April 2024.

 In March 2023, the Minister of Justice appointed a committee chaired by Supreme Court Justice Yasantha Kodagoda.
 Dated April 10, 2024, the182-page report of the POCA Committee, now available on the website of the Ministry of Justice, sets out a framework for an upcoming Proceeds of Crime Act.

 The current framework is a good start with room for improvement